Mouth taping!

 How to Mouth Tape Safely?

-1. Some people apply vaseline or chapstick to their lips to ensure that the area doesn’t stick too much.
+1. Some people apply vaseline or chapstick to their lips first for easy removal.

 How Do I Make Sure it Works?

-1. Give it a week.
-Some people see results right away, others it might take a week.
+1. Give it at least a week.
+Some see results right away, others need a few nights.

 2. Be consistent and wear it every night.